 In November of that year he commissioned U-596.
 On the boat's second patrol Jahn broke through the Straits of Gibraltar and then went on to become one of the most successful U-boat commanders in the Mediterranean.
-In July 1943 he left the boat and became the commander of the 29th flotilla.
-In September 1944 he fell into French captivity, where he spent nearly two years.
+In July 1943 he left the boat to become commander of the 29th Flotilla.
+In September 1944 he became a French prisoner of war, and was released nearly two years later.

 Patrol info for Gunter Jahn